Jim Davidson: Other incidents

-In 2002, Davidson was escorted from the grounds of the Marriott Bristol Royal Hotel, after it was alleged that he had become confrontational and abusive to staff.
+In December 2002, Davidson was asked by the manager of the Marriott Bristol Royal Hotel to leave the premises, after it was alleged that he had become confrontational and abusive to staff.
+Davidson later said that when he was asked by the manager to leave he thought it was a joke, stating: "It's difficult to be abusive when they don't speak English."

-In October 2003, Davidson refused to go on stage in Plymouth because he objected to wheelchair users in the front row.
+In October 2003, Davidson refused to go on stage in Plymouth because his request for wheelchair users in the front row to be moved to other areas was declined.
 A spokesman for the Plymouth Pavilions, where he was performing as part of a national tour, said: "Jim Davidson apparently took exception to a number of wheelchair users in the front stalls of the Pavilions Arena.
-Mr Davidson cited the fact that a proportion of his act was aimed at disabled customers and that he would be unable to perform under these circumstances."
+Mr Davidson cited the fact that a proportion of his act was aimed at disabled customers and that he would be unable to perform under these circumstances".
 In a statement Davidson explained he "took the mick" out of everyone in the front row of his shows.
 "As all the people in the front row were in wheelchairs I feared it would appear I was specifically targeting disabled people.
 I asked if just some would mind moving.
-Much of my act depends upon audience reaction and in fact one part of the show involves getting the audience to gang up against the front row."
+Much of my act depends upon audience reaction and in fact one part of the show involves getting the audience to gang up against the front row".

+Laurence Clark, a wheelchair user, performed a show called "The Jim Davidson Guide to Equality" in response to Davidson's act at the Edinburgh Festival Fringe in 2004.
+Clark stated that he would refuse to perform the show if Davidson himself was in his audience.

-In 2004, comedian Jimmy Carr threatened legal action against Davidson, accusing him of having plagiarised some of his comic material.
+In August 2004, comedian Jimmy Carr threatened legal action against Davidson, accusing him of having plagiarised some of his comic material.
 Davidson responded by saying the claims were "ridiculous", and no further action was taken.